 Need extra help?

 There’s always more to learn as a beekeeper!

 So, in conjunction with the world's experts, we’ve created TheBeekeeper.org

 It lets you fast-track your learning easily and enjoyably.
 Learn in your own time with high-quality videos explaining what you need to know in order to feel confident looking after your bees.

-ith specific lessons on the beekeeping season, winter preparations & pest control, get a beekeeping education straight from the specialists!
-There are also live Q & A sessions to clear up any queries!
+With specific lessons on the beekeeping season, winter preparations & pest control, get a beekeeping education straight from the specialists!